-Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh – and showed future of warfare
+Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh — and showed future of warfare

 Videos posted by both sides in Nagorno-Karabakh — including drone hits and soldiers advancing through villages and towns — enabled military analysts to tally confirmed hits.

-Stijn Mitzer, an analyst writing in the military affairs blog Oryx,noted that both sides used propaganda to play up their military gains but analysis of video footage made it possible to verify the claims.
+Stijn Mitzer, an analyst writing in the military affairs blog Oryx, noted that both sides used propaganda to play up their military gains but analysis of video footage made it possible to verify the claims.
 The group published a list of the destroyed military hardware, including photographic or video evidence for each tanks and weapon system.

 Their tally, which logs confirmed losses with photographs or videos, listed Armenia losses at 185 T-72 tanks, 90 armored fighting vehicles, 182 artillery pieces, 73 multiple rocket launchers, 26 surface-to-air missile systems include a Tor system and five S-300s, 14 radars or jammers, one SU-25 war plane, four drones and 451 military vehicles.